SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

    - you can't write to a property directly from outside the actor

-   TODO: Either define "data race" or use a different term;
-   the chapter on exclusive ownership talks about "conflicting access", which is related, but different.
-   Konrad defines "data race" as concurrent access to shared state, noting that our current design doesn't prevent all race conditions because suspension points allow for interleaving.

    - The same actor method can be called multiple times, overlapping itself.
    This is sometimes referred to as *reentrant code*.
    The behavior is defined and safe... but might have unexpected results.